IBM/data-prep-kit/data-processing-lib/doc/simplest-transform-tutorial.md

             "--noop_sleep_sec",
             type=int,
             default=1,
-            help="Sleep actor for a number of seconds while processing the data frame, before writing the file to COS", )
+            help="Sleep actor for a number of seconds while processing the data frame", )
 ```
 Next we implement a method that is called after the framework has parsed the CLI args